 If you have a bulging disc, you probably already know the answer.
 Pain from a bulging disc can range from mild to severe.
 Our lawyers have clients who do not know they have a bulging disc.
 Some people can have a bulging disc with no symptoms at all.
 The disc heals on its own without the person being aware of the injury.
 Our law firm also represents accident victims who have great pain.
 You may feel arm or leg pain, numbness, tingling, and muscle weakness.
 In severe cases, the pain can be significant to the point where you can’t normally walk.

 How Much is a Bulging Disc Injury Worth in a Lawsuit?

 The average settlement value for a bulging disc in a personal injury lawsuit is about $15,000 to $30,000.
 The median jury award in bulging disc cases is $31,000.
-Bulging disc cases have a lower average settlement value when compared to herniated disc cases.
+Bulging disc cases have a lower average settlement value than herniated disc cases.